Overview

 Students are advised to complete introductory and basic course requirements (i.e., biological and physical sciences, chemistry, mathematics, communications, etc.) early in their academic programs.

-Students must also satisfy a minimum of 15 credits in the selected major (these 15 credits may not be double counted with CALS or General Education requirements) and a Capstone course that meets the stated criteria (and may be included in the 15 credits toward the major).
+Students must also satisfy a minimum of 15 credits in the selected major that are not double counted with CALS or General Education requirements.
+All CALS students must also complete a capstone course in their major that meets the stated criteria.

 CALS First-Year Seminar Requirement